Codeinwp/visualizer/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Implemented ability to edit horizontal and vertical axis number format for bar and column charts

 = 1.4.2.2 =
 * Added ability to pass a class for chart wrapper div
 * Added proper label for custom post type